danisztls/photon/README.md

 ## Export
 Converting to 1440p and stripping metadata I got from 1,4GB to 697MB.
 A 51,4% reduction in size with same image quality unless hyper zooming.
 Converting to webp and 1080p you would get a bigger size reduction while losing a bit of image quality.
 Just to save space on phone there isn't a need for cloud storage.

-TODO: cleanPics is deleting everything at export. +asap
+TODO: Everything is being deleted after export. +asap

-TODO: exportPics in crashing in the middle. +asap

-TODO: At export pictures should be at root with human readable sortable names and modification time set to exif tag if that's existent. +asap
+TODO: At export pictures should be at root with sortable names and modification time set to exif tag if that's existent. +done

 TODO: Reencode videos.